 - PNC Bank: PNC Bank offers customers the Ready Access CD with terms of three months or 12 months and a minimum deposit requirement of $1,000.
 No early withdrawal penalty is enforced after the first seven days.
 Partial withdrawals are not permitted.

-Another option for consumers to consider is brokerage CDs.
-They are unique accounts in that they are offered by brokerage firms or agencies, instead of banks and credit unions.
+Another option for consumers to consider is brokered CDs.
+Brokered CDs are unique accounts because they are offered by brokerage firms or agencies, instead of banks and credit unions.

 These CDs come with no early withdrawal fees, which is great.
-But before opening one, it’s good to note that they often are not placed in your name because brokers like to co-mingle deposit accounts representing the funds of multiple customers.
+But before opening this type of CD, you should know that often, they aren’t placed in your name because brokers like to co-mingle deposit accounts representing the funds of multiple customers.

-Also, according to the Federal Deposit Insurance Corporation (FDIC), your CD might not be FDIC-insured since it is purchased through a broker.
+Also, your CD might not be FDIC-insured because it is purchased through a broker, according to the FDIC.
 If it isn’t, you have to rely on that broker’s promise to place the funds into a CD account at an FDIC-insured bank.

 Finally, consider that brokered CDs are sold on a secondary market, which means you could actually receive less than you paid for it in return, unlike traditional bank CDs.

 The perks of no-penalty CDs might be winning you over, but before putting a lot of your money into one, note that a number of disadvantages might come with these accounts: